wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 # Heathcare Data - Streaming ETL Pipeline and Data Exploration
 ## (Using Spark, JSON, MapR-DB, MapR-ES, Drill, and Tableau)

-### Git Repo for Project
-MapR-ES-DB-Spark-Payments project has been cloned to /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments (source = git clone http://git.se.corp.maprtech.com/wweeks/MapR-ES-DB-Spark-Payments.git)
-Manually refresh when repo changes (see steps below) maven rebuilds jars in /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/target

-    How to manually refresh the project on /public_data, from se git repo:
-        1 - ssh to jump box as mapr
-        2 - $ cd /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments
-        3 - $ git pull
-        4 - $ mvn clean install
+This Demonstration was adapted for deployment on the MapR SE CLuster, from Carol McDonald's blog @ https://mapr.com/blog/streaming-data-pipeline-transform-store-explore-healthcare-dataset-mapr-db/
+Tableau Visualizations, Drill views, and ingesting additional data fields, were added to the original content.

 ## Introduction

-This example will show you how to work with MapR-ES, Spark Streaming, and MapR-DB JSON :
+This example will demonstrate working with MapR-ES, Spark Streaming, MapR-DB JSON, Drill, and Tableau on MapR-DB.

 - Publish using the Kafka API Medicare Open payments data from a CSV file into MapR-ES
 - Consume and transform the streaming data with Spark Streaming and the Kafka API, and Transform the data into JSON format and save to the MapR-DB document database using the Spark-DB connector.
 - Load data into Spark Dataset: Query the MapR-DB JSON document database with Spark-SQL, using the Spark-DB connector